ArnoPeters/Pipelines/README.md

 ## Install (FREE) Azure Devops Marketplace tasks
 When using the Azure Devops-specific templates, errors will be thrown if used tasks are not installed from the marketplace.
 Not all tasks are used in all pipelines
 Below is a list of the tasks used in this repository.
-The links to the tasks will also be added as comment to the actual template files.
+The links to the tasks will also be added as comment at the top in of the actual template files.

 - https://marketplace.visualstudio.com/items?itemName=ATP.ATP-GitTag
 - https://marketplace.visualstudio.com/items?itemName=gittools.gittools